 When a wisdom tooth doesn’t have enough room to come in normally, it is considered an impacted wisdom tooth.
 There are several degrees of impacted wisdom teeth depending on where the teeth lie within the jaw.
 Soft tissue impaction occurs when the crown of the tooth has penetrated through the bone, but the gum is still covering part of the tooth.
 When the tooth has partially erupted, but a part of the tooth remains submerged in the jawbone, this is considered partially bony impaction.
 Complete bony impaction occurs when the tooth is entirely encased by jawbone.

-If you have more questions about wisdom teeth removal and the procedures used by Esi Cosmetic & General Dentistry, please contact our office and we will be happy to discuss further.
+If you have more questions about wisdom teeth removal and the procedures used by ESI Dentistry - Esthetic Smiles & Implants, please contact our office and we will be happy to discuss further.